 What is a Trust?

-One very common scenario is a revocable trust:
+One very common scenario is a revocable trust.

-You may have been recommended to hold your personal residence in a revocable trust.
+For example, you may have been recommended to hold your personal residence in a revocable trust.

 - With the revocable trust, the Grantor (owner of the home) creates the trust.